Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Intermediate skiing in St François Longchamp

-Intermediates have the largest share of the terrain, with 15 runs covering long, flowing blues and engaging reds across the mountain.
-The runs from the Col de la Madeleine area down towards both St François and Valmorel provide sustained, satisfying descents with enough gradient changes to keep you alert.
-The 5km longest run is a proper leg-burner that gives a real sense of the mountain's scale.
+Intermediates have the largest share of terrain to play with, with long, flowing blues and engaging reds spread across the mountain.
+The runs coming down from the Col de la Madeleine sector are particularly satisfying, with gradient changes and natural variations that keep you engaged, and the 5km longest run gives a real sense of the mountain's scale from top to bottom.

 Advanced and expert skiing in St François Longchamp

-The upper mountain above 2,000m has the steepest terrain, with 12 red and 3 black runs that provide proper challenge.
-The blacks from the summit at 2,550m are sustained and often moguled, dropping steeply through open terrain before funnelling into the forest below.
-The north-facing aspects at the top of the ski area hold snow well and keep conditions cold and firm when the lower, sun-exposed slopes are softening.
+Strong skiers have a real choice of terrain on the upper mountain above 2,000m, where the gradient steepens through a mix of red and black runs.
+Black runs from the 2,550m summit are sustained and often moguled, dropping steeply through open terrain before funnelling into the forest lower down.
+The north-facing aspects at the top of the area hold snow well and stay firm even when the sun-exposed lower slopes are softening, so it's worth heading up high in the afternoon if you want the best conditions on the steeper stuff.

 Snowboarding in St François Longchamp